Your guide to Monday's LDS games: Can Red Sox, Yankees and D-backs extend their postseasons?

 The stakes: The Cubs held the Nationals to one run through the first 16 innings of the series before the Nationals erupted for five runs in the eighth inning of Game 2 to rally from a 3-1 deficit and even the series.
 Now they have to face the likely Cy Young winner in Scherzer, who will be pitching on eight days of rest after tweaking his hamstring in his final regular-season start and getting pushed back to this game.

-If the Cubs win: If the Cubs win: You never want to have to win an ultimate game on the road, so a win sets up the Cubs to clinch at Wrigley Field with Jake Arrieta starting Game 4.
+If the Cubs win: You never want to have to win a clinching game on the road.
+A victory sets up the Cubs to win the series at Wrigley Field with Jake Arrieta starting Game 4.

 If the Nationals win: Dusty Baker announced Tanner Roark would be his Game 4 starter, so no Stephen Strasburg on short rest.
-Roark is the weakest of the four starters, so the Nationals would obviously be a little more comfortable knowing they could lose Game 4 and have Strasburg in their back pocket.
+Roark is the weakest of the Nats' four starters, so they would obviously be a little more comfortable knowing they could lose Game 4 and have Strasburg in their back pocket.

-One key stat to know: Scherzer struck out 10 or more in 15 of his 31 starts, including nine times in 10 starts in one stretch from late May through mid-July.
+One key stat to know: Scherzer had 10 or more strikeouts in 15 of his 31 starts, including nine of 10 starts during one stretch from late May through mid-July.
 His ERA peaked on July 2 at 1.94, however; and in September he had a 4.05 ERA with just one 10-strikeout game.
-His swing-and-miss rate was through the end of August 33.3 percent, then 27.4 percent in September.
+His swing-and-miss rate was 33.3 percent through the end of August, then 27.4 percent in September.
 So it seems there was a slight loss of stuff or command down the stretch, and that's not even factoring in the potential effects of the injury.
 Of course, maybe eight days of rest will be a good thing in this case.

 The matchup that matters most: Quintana (and the lefty relievers) versus Bryce Harper and Daniel Murphy.
-Quintana held lefties to .584 OPS compared to .732 versus righties.
+Quintana held lefties to a .584 OPS compared to .732 versus righties.
 As mentioned here before, Harper had a sizable platoon split this season, with a much worse strikeout-to-walk ratio against southpaws.
-Yet in Game 2, Joe Maddon let Carl Edwards Jr. face Harper in the eighth as the tying run instead of bringing in Mike Montgomery.
+Yet in the eighth inning of Game 2, Joe Maddon let Carl Edwards Jr. face Harper (who represented the tying run) instead of bringing in Mike Montgomery.
 Boom.
 Game tied.
 With three lefties in the pen -- Montgomery, Brian Duensing and Justin Wilson -- Harper shouldn't see a right-hander in a tight game unless it's closer Wade Davis.

-The prediction: The Nationals hit a lot better at home this season -- .287/.352/.471 versus .245/.312/.428 -- so that may favor the Cubs.
+The prediction: The Nationals hit a lot better at home this season (.287/.352/.471 versus .245/.312/.428), so that may favor the Cubs.
 Quintana has been very good of late, with a 45-to-4 strikeout-to-walk ratio over his final six starts.
-Scherzer's health is a wild card, but it seems like he may have to pitch a gem.
+Scherzer's health is a wild card, but it seems he may have to pitch a gem.
 Here's saying he does.
 Nationals win 4-2.

 NLDS Game 3: Dodgers at Diamondbacks (Dodgers lead 2-0)